Here's how to get ready for Elden Ring: Shadow of the Erdtree

 It’s not hyperbolic to say that Elden Ring: Shadow of the Erdtree is possibly the most anticipated piece of DLC for a game.
 Ever.
 When Elden Ring was released in February 2022, it took the world by storm.
 FromSoftware’s Dark Souls trilogy had already created a new gaming genre, one often imitated but never truly replicated, but it felt like the Souls-like genre ascended to new heights with the release of Elden Ring.

-Elden Ring: Shadow of the Erdtree will be previewed in an exclusive livestream event on June 15, 2024, where gamers will get a world-exclusive first look at the expansion of the game.
-Watch the Red Bull Levels: Elden Ring Shadow of the Erdtree livestream on Red Bull's Twitch channel from from 4pm UTC (6pm CET).
+We previewed Elden Ring: Shadow of the Erdtree in an exclusive livestream event, where gamers got a world-exclusive first look at the expansion of the game.
+Find out what went down at Red Bull Levels: Elden Ring Shadow of the Erdtree livestream right here.

 Taking the Souls formula to an open world was a stroke of genius that diverted these games from the gruelling endurance tests of linear progression gauntlets that Dark Souls, Bloodborne, and Sekiro: Shadows Die Twice kind of are, to a game more akin to the freeform, exploration of The Elder Scrolls V: Skyrim – I wonder if the use of ‘Elder’ is a nod to famous open world RPG?